-The harmonised index of consumer prices in Ireland fell 0.1 percent year-on-year in January of 2020, easing from a 1 percent drop in the previous month source: Central Statistics Office Ireland
+The harmonised index of consumer prices in Ireland went up 0.1 percent year-on-year in March of 2021, rebounding from a 0.4 percent decrease in the previous month. source: Central Statistics Office Ireland

 Harmonised Consumer Prices in Ireland is expected to be 104.15 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Harmonised Consumer Prices in Ireland to stand at 106.34 in 12 months time.
 In the long-term, the Ireland Harmonised Consumer Prices is projected to trend around 106.34 points in 2022, according to our econometric models.